pmcgee69/Memory-Safety-Experimental/README.md

 As of March 2024, memory safety of programming languages is in the news.
 C and C++ have been excoriated for decades ... and Delphi was listed among a suggested 10 'memory safe' languages.

-This came as a surprise to some
+This came as a surprise to some : <a href="https://forums.adug.org.au/t/memory-safety-and-delphi-in-the-news/60252">ADUG Forums - Delphi Memory Safety</a>

-<a href="https://forums.adug.org.au/t/memory-safety-and-delphi-in-the-news/60252">Aust Delphi Usergroup Forums</a>

 ---